Have you ever said to yourself My kid(s) have too many toys?

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse about products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here.

-Especially since children lose interest in toys so frequently.
-It is better to create a playroom that is utilized with toys that are being used.
+Especially since children lose interest in toys so frequently, it is better to create a playroom that is utilized with toys that are being used.

 I also want my kids to appreciate what they have and not to grow up thinking more is better.